11/24/2007 English German

 San Francisco, 11-24-2007

-Figure [1]: An ultra-dangerous black bear sow,
+Figure [1]: An ultra-dangerous black bear sow, approximately 30 feet away from the intrepid newsletter reporters!

-Figure [2]: Two black bears are crossing the road, and
+Figure [2]: Two black bears are crossing the road, and the photographers are going wild!

-Figure [3]: An old postcard shows that tourists used to
+Figure [3]: An old postcard shows that tourists used to interact quite unsuspectingly with bears back in the days.

-Angelika Crazy as it may seem, for a long time, one of the main attractions of Yellowstone was feeding the bears to see them up close.
+Angelika Crazy as it may seem, for a long time, one of the main attractions of Yellowstone used to be feeding bears to see them up close.
 In souvenir shops around Yellowstone Park, we frequently came across old postcards that proved this.
 Even garbage dumps behind the hotels in the park became tourist attractions because the bears would come there to rummage through the trash.
 However, bears are extremely dangerous when they become accustomed to humans.
 As we were already told in Alaska, bears think about eating 24 hours a day because they need to build up a thick layer of fat for hibernation.
 Additionally, bears are creatures of habit.
 For example, they return to the same river every summer to fish for salmon.
 If they learn that humans have food, they no longer shy away when they catch a human scent but instead approach campsites and break into tents or cars parked nearby.
 We often heard the saying from park rangers: "A fed bear is a dead bear!" because the bear no longer behaves naturally.

 RSS Feed